CreateaFreeWebsite with Responsive Design Tutorials

 The nav element is another new addition in HTML5.
 You can use it just like a division to add a navigation device of any kind to your web page.

-Copy and paste below the header h1 block in your style sheet.
+Copy and paste below the last entry in your style sheet.

 /* horizontal navbar */